 I acknowledge that registration should not be considered as an award or honour to anyone on the basis of their contribution to the development of Chinese medicine in Australia.
 Indeed, the ultimate aim of statutory regulation for the Chinese medicine profession is to protect the public by setting up criteria so that only those practitioners who could demonstrate their knowledge, competence and skills of Chinese medicine are eligible for registration.
 Therefore, I believe that the proposed mandatory registration standards and grandparenting arrangements have met the requirements.

-I further suggest that the Board should clearly define the scope of Acupuncture and Chinese herbal medicine on its registration standards.
-I strongly believe those who practise Japanese acupuncture, Myofascial dry needling, Ayurvedic (Indian) acupuncture, Korean oriental medicine, Japanese (Kampo) medicine, Natural medicine or herbal medicine should not be eligible to apply for registration of Chinese medicine as only Chinese medicine profession is included in the National Registration and Accreditation Scheme (NRAS).
+I further suggest that the Board should clearly define the scope of believe those who practise Japanese acupuncture, Myofascial dry needling, Ayurvedic medicine or herbal medicine should not be eligible to apply for registration of